10 Best Herbal Juices For White Patches In Month

 urtica dioica juice

-Urtica dioica, commonly known as stinging nettle, has been traditionally used in herbal medicine for its potential benefits in treating skin conditions, including white patches.
+Urtica dioica, commonly known as stinging nettle, has been traditionally used for its potential health benefits, including the treatment of white patches on the skin.

 echinacea purpurea juice